 Chipped teeth are a common problem for Americans.
 Many of the foods that we eat contain solid ingredients, such as seeds, nuts and occasionally bones, which can be very adept at chipping and breaking teeth.
+Plus the occasional fall or hit in the mouth can leave lasting damage, especially if the tooth enamel has been weakened over time by tooth decay.
 How can you get affordable dental enamel repair once your enamel chips, cracks or breaks?
 While every oral situation may be different, here are 4 common fixes for chipped, cracked or broken teeth.

 Occasionally, a chip in your enamel will be small enough to be unnoticeable to the eye.
+A chip or "craze line" are mild cracks in your outer enamel.
 However, even a small chip can eventually lead to a sharp point on your tooth – a point definitely noticeable to your tongue!
 In this situation, a dentist can often file and polish slightly to knock off the sharp edge.
 This filing process is the most affordable dental option for chipped teeth – if your chip is this small, then there may be no other work needed.

 In some cases, your tooth may break off to the point that a composite or a crown cannot be used.
 If you have a severely broken or cracked tooth, your dentist may have to pull your tooth, then add a replacement tooth in its place.
+Or a root to surface fracture may occur, where the break starts in the root and works its way up.
+This fracture can easily become infected and frequently results in an extraction.
 Replacement teeth can be added in the form of a partial denture, a permanent bridge, or individual implants.
 Your most affordable dental option is always to save your original tooth, if possible – pulling and replacing a tooth should be your last resort.
 Still, while implants can be very expensive, an affordable dental plan or insurance may be able to cut the cost.

 There are a number of different ways a dentist can fix or replace a broken tooth.
 If you currently have a chipped tooth, you should plan a visit to a certified dentist to have it checked out.
 Since every chip will be different, your dentist will be able to tell you more specifically what may be done to fix your broken tooth and what your next steps should be.